petershine/fXDKit/README.md

 ~~**Or, you can use Swift Package Manager, using git URL to this repository.**~~

+**Some essentials are ready to be installed as Swift Package.\
+Currently available: 1.0.0**

-And import in your files as:
+From the hosting app, import in your app as:
 ```swift
 import fXDObjC
 import fXDKit